hendraismanto/MIXCR-to-Repertoire-Builder/README.md

 # MIXCR Output to Repertoire Builder Input

-make MiXCR output into FASTA that used in model building of Repertoire Builder and clustering in CD-HIT
+This code is for processing MiXCR output into FASTA that used in model building of Repertoire Builder and clustering in CD-HIT

 ## Getting Started